alex-fdr/sett-home-assignment/README.md

-This is a test exercise I've done as a part of the job interviewing process at sett.ai company
+This is a home assignment I've done as a part of the job interviewing process at sett.ai company

 ## Setup development environment
 `npm install`